Himanshu1729-Cosmo/SimpleMC/README.md

-This Version of SimpleMC of Himanshu Chaudhary
+Version of SimpleMC by Himanshu Chaudhary
 ==========

 A code for cosmological parameter estimation where only